-The Genentech Career Development Award for Underrepresented Minority (URM) Emerging Vision Scientists provides research funding to early-career URM investigators who have received their initial faculty appointment and are working to establish an independent vision research program.
+The Genentech Career Development Award for Underrepresented Minority Emerging Vision Scientists provides research funding to early-career under-represented minority (URM) investigators who have received their initial faculty appointment and are working to establish an independent vision research program.
 The award provides a two-year grant totaling $100,000 to support research and personnel costs.

-The intent of the award is to provide URM investigators who are early in their careers with an opportunity to explore novel and innovative ideas and to promote the generation of promising preliminary results that may be leveraged to catalyze success in both in earning additional, longer-term funding support as well as the authorship of impactful publications.
+The intent of the award is to provide URM investigators who are early in their careers with an opportunity to explore novel and innovative research project ideas.
+The award is intended to provide resources to promote the generation of promising preliminary results that may be leveraged to catalyze success in earning additional, longer-term funding support, as well as the authorship of impactful scientific publications.

-The successful applicant will have strong scientific mentorship support at their home institution, and ARVO will match the recipient with a mentor who is outside their home institution to provide support related to career advancement.
-This mentor will be a senior member of the eye and vision research community who has been selected thoughtfully from the ARVO membership to ensure a productive, meaningful mentorship relationship.
+The successful applicant will have strong scientific mentorship support at their home institution.
+ARVO will match the recipient with a mentor outside of their home institution to provide support related to career advancement.
+This mentor will be a senior member of the eye and vision research community thoughtfully selected from the ARVO membership to ensure a productive, meaningful mentorship relationship.

 Scientific area of focus